Judopay/JudoKit/README.md

 # judoKit Native SDK for iOS

 This is the official judo iOS SDK.
-It is built using the [JudoShield](https://github.com/judopay/judoshield)) framework combining them with additional tools to enable easy integration of payments into your app.
-If your written in ObjC we highly recommend you to use the [JudoKitObjC](https://github.com/judopay/JudoKitObjC) port.
+It is built using the [JudoShield](https://github.com/judopay/judoshield)) framework combined with additional tools to enable easy integration of payments into your app.
+If your writinng your App in ObjC we highly recommend you to use the [JudoKitObjC](https://github.com/judopay/JudoKitObjC) port.

 ##### **\*\*\*Due to industry-wide security updates, versions below 5.5.1 of this SDK will no longer be supported after 1st Oct 2016.
 For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/).*****